openpgp-pqc/draft-ehlen-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 ## Packet specifications

-### Public-Key Encrypted Session Key Packets (Tag 1) {#ecc-mlkem-pkesk}
+### Public-Key Encrypted Session Key Packets (Packet Type ID 1) {#ecc-mlkem-pkesk}

 The algorithm-specific fields consists of the output of the encryption procedure described in {{ecc-mlkem-encryption}}:

- - A fixed-length octet string representing an ECC ephemeral public key in the format associated with the curve as specified in {{ecc-kem}}.
+ - A fixed-length octet string representing an ECDH ephemeral public key in the format associated with the curve as specified in {{ecc-kem}}.

  - A fixed-length octet string of the ML-KEM ciphertext, whose length depends on the algorithm ID as specified in {{tab-mlkem-artifacts}}.